bobalicious/amoss/README.md

 For example, you are testing a method that uses a method on another object (`ClassBeingDoubled.getContactId`) to get the Id from a Contact.
 This method has a single parameter - the Contact.

-You may implement this using an implemntation of Amoss_MethodHandler and using that in your Test Double's definition:
+You may implement this be defining an implementation of Amoss_MethodHandler and using that in your Test Double's definition:

 ```java
 class ExampleMethodHandler implements Amoss_MethodHandler {